Sir William St. Quintin, 1st Bt.1

 Last Edited=22 Oct 2006

-Robert Dalzell, 5th Earl of Carnwath was born circa 1687.1 He was the son of Sir John Dalzell, 2nd Bt. and Harriet Murray.1 He married, firstly, Lady Grace Montgomerie, daughter of Alexander Montgomerie, 9th Earl of Eglinton and Margaret Cochrane, circa 19 January 1710.1 He married, secondly, Grizell Urquhart, daughter of Alexander Urquhart, on 3 June 1720.1 He married, thirdly, Margaret Hamilton, daughter of John Hamilton, on 15 November 1728.1 He married, fourthly, Margaret Vincent, daughter of Thomas Vincent and Isabel Packer, on 19 June 1735 at Worksop, Nottinghamshire, England.1 He died on 4 August 1737 at Kirkmichael, Dumfries-shire, Scotland.1
+Robert Dalzell, 5th Earl of Carnwath was born circa 1687.1 He was the son of Sir John Dalzell, 2nd Bt. and Harriet Murray.1 He married, firstly, Lady Grace Montgomerie, daughter of Alexander Montgomerie, 9th Earl of Eglinton and Margaret Cochrane, circa 19 January 1710.1 He married, secondly, Grizell Urquhart, daughter of Alexander Urquhart, on 3 June 1720.1 He married, thirdly, Margaret Hamilton, daughter of John Hamilton, on 15 November 1728.1 He married, fourthly, Margaret Vincent, daughter of Thomas Vincent and Isabel Packer, on 19 June 1735 at Worksop, Nottinghamshire, EnglandG.1 He died on 4 August 1737 at Kirkmichael, Dumfries-shire, ScotlandG.1

-He succeeded to the title of 3rd Baronet Dalzell [N.S., 1666] in March 1689.1 He succeeded to the title of 5th Earl of Carnwath [S., 1639] on 7 June 1702.1 He succeeded to the title of 6th Lord Dalzell [S., 1628] on 7 June 1702.1 He was educated at Cambridge University, Cambridge, Cambridgeshire, England.1 He fought in the Battle of Preston on 14 November 1715, for the Jacobites, and was taken prisoner.1 On 19 January 1715/16 he was impeached, sentenced to death and attainted.
+He succeeded as the 3rd Baronet Dalzell [N.S., 1666] in March 1689.1 He succeeded as the 5th Earl of Carnwath [S., 1639] on 7 June 1702.1 He succeeded as the 6th Lord Dalzell [S., 1628] on 7 June 1702.1 He was educated at Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He fought in the Battle of Preston on 14 November 1715, for the Jacobites, and was taken prisoner.1 On 19 January 1715/16 he was impeached, sentenced to death and attainted.
 Later, his execution was first respited, then remitted.1

 Children of Robert Dalzell, 5th Earl of Carnwath and Lady Grace Montgomerie